 The next steps as we evolve in Community impact will be to research the needs in our community.
 Are the goals that we have currently set realistic or do we need to change them?
 Secondly, we will develop goals and outcomes to create long lasting change in our community.
 Lastly, we will fund programs and initiatives to help us meet the goals.

-As we move forward, United Way is still a Community Leader and Collaborator~ positioned to identify critical issues in the community, and collaborate with other community entities such as the Erie County Matters by offering Bridges out of Poverty training; Second Harvest Food Bank to provide fresh produce to low income families; Ohio Association of Foodbanks to provide free tax assistance to low income households; the Family and Children First Council – participate on the committee to ensure that families have the mental health services they need: We work with other programs in the community to establish initiatives that enable people to build stronger lives.
+As we move forward, United Way is still a Community Leader and Collaborator~ positioned to identify critical issues in the community, and collaborate with other community entities such as Second Harvest Food Bank to provide fresh produce to low income families; Ohio Association of Foodbanks to provide free tax assistance to low income households; the Family and Children First Council – participate on the committee to ensure that families have the mental health services they need: We work with other programs in the community to establish initiatives that enable people to build stronger lives.